-- 1. The distinction cum laude will be added when the student has: - a course Grade Point Average (i.e. excluding final Master Thesis Grade) of 8.0 or higher with two decimals before rounding up, and; - a final master thesis grade of 8.0 with two decimals before rounding up or higher, and; - obtained a minimum of 120 ECs within the programme, and; - no resit examinations are on the student's progress records. - 2.
-The distinction summa cum laude will be added when the student has: - a course Grade Point Average (i.e. excluding final Master Thesis Grade) of 9.0 or higher with two decimals before rounding up, and; - a final master thesis grade of 9.0 or higher with two decimals before rounding up, and; - obtained a minimum of 120 ECs within the programme, and; - no resit examinations are on the student's progress records. - 3.
-Students who committed fraud are not awarded a distinction, unless the BoE decides otherwise.
+- 1. The distinction cum laude will be added when the student has: - a course Grade Point Average (i.e. excluding final Master Thesis Grade) of 8.00 or higher with two decimals before rounding up, and; - a final master thesis grade of 8.0 with two decimals before rounding up or higher, and; - obtained a minimum of 120 ECs within the programme, and; - no exam/examination resit is on the student's progress records. - 2.
+The distinction summa cum laude will be added when the student has: - a course Grade Point Average (i.e. excluding final Master Thesis Grade) of 9.00 or higher with two decimals before rounding up, and; - a final master thesis grade of 9.0 or higher with two decimals before rounding up, and; - obtained a minimum of 120 ECs within the programme, and; - no exam/examination resit is on the student's progress records. - 3.
+Students who have committed fraud will not be awarded a distinction, unless the BoE decides otherwise.